Best Amazon Echo Show 2021: Which smart display should you buy? Android Central 2021

 - No Dolby processing built-in

-- Camera is not as good as 2nd Gen
+- Camera is not as good as Echo Show 10 (3rd Gen)

 When it was introduced in early 2019, the Echo Show 5 was praised by customers and reviewers alike because it put an Alexa-enabled smart display into a more affordable and more convenient package.
-This niche had previously been filled by the Echo Spot, and while the Spot was beloved, it didn't have great specs and was priced too high.
+The Echo Spot had previously filled this niche, and while the Spot was beloved, it didn't have great specs and was priced too high.

 The Echo Show 5 was the first of the new generation of smart screen devices to include physical covers and switches to control what Alexa could see and hear, which eased many concerns about having Alexa in more sensitive areas of the home.
-Like the Show 8, the Show 5 lacks the Zigbee hub integration that can be found in the Echo Show (2nd Gen); however, it's looking like smart device interoperability and set-up will continue to get easier thanks to the aforementioned Certified for Humans program.
+Like the Echo Show 8, the Echo Show 5 lacks the Zigbee hub integration that can be found in the Echo Show 10 (3rd Gen); however, it's looking like smart device interoperability and setup will continue to get easier thanks to the aforementioned Certified for Humans program.

 As great as this little device is, it's not all roses.
-While you do get a device that can fit just about anywhere, that comes at the expense of a lower screen resolution and sole speaker.
+At the same time, you do get a device that can fit just about anywhere, that comes at the expense of a lower screen resolution and sole speaker.
 It's also not the best device for video chatting, as it packs a measly 1-megapixel camera on the front.

 - Perfect size for smaller spaces